Frequently Asked Questions for Medical Marijuana

-Right now, no one.
-But the hope is that the Indiana State Department of Health will approve a number of qualifying conditions that will allow patients to access medical marijuana.
-The qualifying conditions might include any chronic or debilitating condition that, in the professional judgment of a physician, might be helped by the use of medical cannabis.
+As of 2021, there is no medical marijuana program established in Indiana.
+However, the hope is that the Hoosier State will pass a law in 2022 that includes a number of conditions that qualify for treatment with medical marijuana.
+These qualifying conditions might include any chronic or debilitating condition that, in the professional judgment of a physician, might be helped by the use of medical cannabis.

 Why do I need an Indiana Marijuana Card?

 An Indiana Marijuana Card will show that your name has been added to an Indiana Medical Marijuana Registry by a licensed physician.
 With this card, you may be able to:

 1. Buy marijuana from dispensaries in the State of Indiana